 What Pope Francis suggests is something many saints practiced.
 It consists of immersing a person’s entire life with the Word of God to find comfort and inspiration on a daily basis.
 The beauty of the practice is that anyone can do it and it can take a matter of minutes to complete

 There are many different versions available, including an English version of the pocket-Bible that Pope Francis distributed.
-It is available through the USCCB.
-Otherwise there is a very durable version available through Ignatius Press that is also a good option.

 At the same time, there are numerous apps that have the entire Bible and so even though you may be looking at your cellphone, you are actually reading the Word of God.